coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 </div>
 ```

+You can see the `$lib` value in the import path.
+This is a convenient virtual path that points to the "lib" folder.

-Click on the search box, hit Enter, and:
+With these changes, get back to your `localhost:3000`, click on the search box, hit Enter, and:

 ![Coveo Headless and Svelte Result]({{ site.baseurl }}/images/2021-02-23-coveo-plus-svelte/coveo-plus-svelte-result.png)